Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: A Model for a CSC-based Collaborative Attack

+{\bf Phase 3.
+Reward allocation.} In the third phase, the CSC queries the oracle to obtain the attack result.
+This can be done by having the sponsor send a transaction to invoke a function in CSC that sends a request to the oracle.
+The oracle then fetches the attack result and return it by executing a callback function in CSC.
+Based on the attack goal, this can happen either when the specified attack duration is over (e.g., check that the target server is down) or during that period (i.e., check that the server response delay is long enough).
+If multiple measures are reported, then the average, minimum or maximum can be computed (recall this is part of the terms that the sponsor specifies).

+After that, the CSC computes the total currency value of the sponsor award and the attackers' bets.
+Then, it distributes this amount among the sponsor and the attackers based on the reward allocation function and the attack result.
+If the attack is fully successful, the total currency will be distributed among the attackers.
+If the attack is unsuccessful, then this currency will go to the sponsor (i.e., attackers are punished by taking away their bets).
+For attacks where there is a success level some where in between, as in DDoS, both attackers and sponsors will get part of the total currency.
+The distribution of this amount will be based on a reward allocation function that the sponsor chooses.
+In Sections~\ref{game-model} and~\ref{inc-comp} we thoroughly discuss the details of the reward allocation mechanism.

+At the end, the CSC sends payment transactions to the sponsor and/or attackers' accounts (these accounts are defined by the attackers public keys used when registering the bets).

+We note that despite advances in devising countermeasures against DDoS~\cite{ddos-defense}, these attacks cannot be fully prevented.
+Nonetheless, it is important to point out that given that the CSC is public on the blockchain, the target could be aware of the attack (assuming he is inspecting the blockchain regularly).
+Hence, the target can employ defense strategies during the specified attack period.
+This will increase the cost of performing the attack as we will show in Section~\ref{analysis}.\\

-The CSC pseudo-code for a collaborative DDoS attack is shown in Figure \ref{alg1} and \ref{alg2}.We model a data feed as a sequence of pairs $ (ar, \sigma) $.
-Where $ ar $ is the attack-result based on the specified measure for the evaluation of the attack's impact, and $ \sigma $ is a corresponding digital signature.
-The data feed has an associated private/public key pair $ (public_{key}, private_{key}) $ used to sign/verify signatures.
-We summarize the notations used in this paper in Table \ref{tab1}
+{\bf The contract.} The CSC contract for the above collaborative DDoS attack is outlined in Figure~\ref{ddos-csc}.
+We model a data feed (oracle) as a sequence of pairs $(m, \sigma)$.
+Where $m$ is the attack result reported by the oracle, and $\sigma$ is the oracle's digital signature over $m$.
+Thus, the oracle has an private/public key pair $(pk_O, sk_O)$ used to sign/verify signatures.
+In the figure, $bal[X]$ denotes the balance of users' account $X$ on the blockchain.